mattpascoe/dotfiles/README.md

 A way to keep track of my common dotfile settings.. patterned of of bpd808s stuff Mostly useful on macs but should work on linux boxes as well

+run setup.sh to print out symlink commands to map your homedir to the dotfiles newer macs may need .zprofile linked to .profile

 iTerm2
 ------